Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 Q. What if I don't like it or don’t feel like it's worth it?
 What’s the return policy?

-A. I’m 100% committed to Book Editing Blueprint being the only course you need to see drastic improvement in your fiction writing and self-editing skills.
+A. I’m 100% committed to Book Editing Blueprint being the only course you need to see drastic improvement in your self-editing skills.
 You will experience a transformation with your manuscript if you do the work.
 But if you’ve gone through the material, put it into action, and it still hasn’t given you a different perception, aha moment or made you go ‘Yes, I’m getting the hang of this now,’ then I insist that that you reach out within 30 days for a refund.

 “Stacy’s Book Editing Blueprint is all you will need to become proficient at editing your own writing.
 I wish I’d taken this course earlier in my writing – it would have saved me hours of struggling with grammar corrections and rewrites.
 The content is all-inclusive.
 The course covers everything from grammar to sentence structure, continuity to characters.
 It’s a course that will benefit both fiction and nonfiction writers.
 The basics are for writers of any genre, and the lessons about what keeps a reader interested apply equally to nonfiction authors.
 Stacy’s course leaves the student with lessons learned, a wealth of resources, and a path toward perfection in editing your work.”